Review: accredited Short Courses 2022

 Introduction to Architectural Coatings Technology

-This course will be an introductory level lecture on architectural coatings technology.
-We will briefly look at different types of architectural paint, review their raw material components, consider how these products are formulated and finally see how they are manufactured and tested to assure product quality.
+This course was an introductory level lecture on architectural coatings technology.
+We briefly looked at different types of architectural paint, reviewed their raw material components, considered how these products are formulated and finally saw how they are manufactured and tested to assure product quality.

 How to master colour accuracy in paints and coatings

-This course will introduce the audience to the fundamentals of colour measurement and appearance assessments using spectrophotometers, software and controlled lighting environments.
-In addition, we will review the the relevant aspects of getting a proper tolerance set, communicating colour specifications accurately throughout the supply chain and ensuring ongoing colour consistency for paints and coatings production
+This course introduced the audience to the fundamentals of colour measurement and appearance assessments using spectrophotometers, software and controlled lighting environments.
+In addition, we reviewed the the relevant aspects of getting a proper tolerance set, communicating colour specifications accurately throughout the supply chain and ensuring ongoing colour consistency for paints and coatings production